 COVID-19: ALL CREW AND STAFF ON THE YACHT HAVE BEEN FULLY VACCINATED AND SAFETY PRECAUTIONS INCLUDING SANITATION PROCEDURES ARE FOLLOWED DAILY AND HAVE TAKEN PLACE.
 SAFETY IS OUR MAIN CONCERN.

 Extensions to Otavalo, the Highlands and other locations outside Quito including Machu Picchu are available.
-Inquire with EAC Tours.
+Inquire with Mariah Travel.

 INCLUDED DURING THE CRUISE:

 Accommodation in 8 cabins onboard

 All meals, starting with lunch the first day and ending with breakfast the last day